tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 }
 ```

-This is the basic remapping from-to float-int32, even though additional considerations need to be taken in order to have joint support for example when using batched rendering, scenes using big coordiantes e.g. with Relative-to-Center rendering, ...
+This is the basic remapping from-to float-int32, even though additional considerations need to be taken in order to have joint support for example when using batched rendering, scenes using big coordinates e.g. with Relative-to-Center rendering, ...
 But those can just be left as an exercise for you the reader :)

 Curious about the `1` in the 4th component of the output vector from the Fragment Shader?
 Keep reading please!

-## Rendering positions insted of colors (part iii, bonus track: render target)
+## Rendering positions instead of colors (part iii, bonus track: render target)

 As we can choose what is our render buffer format color, nothing prevents us from using 32-bit components for each of the RGB channels.

-When we do "traditional renders", each of the RGBA channels is a 8-bit unsigned integer becase, well, most commonly we use 256 different values for red, green, blue and alpha components.
+When we do "traditional renders", each of the RGBA channels is a 8-bit unsigned integer because, well, most commonly we use 256 different values for red, green, blue and alpha components.

 But, if we want to output positions and want more precision than what 2^8 different values give, we can just stick to 32-bit components for each channel.